connectthefuture/stackstrap.github.io/README.md

 existing projects StackStrap becomes little more than an evolving strategy.
 The project is geared towards smaller operations which employ a wide range of skill levels and may not be able to afford in house developer operations.
-The idea is to offer the simplicities offered by services like [Heroku] while allowing companies to leverage the costs savings of bare bones cloud services like [AWS].
+The idea is to offer the simplicities of services like [Heroku] while allowing companies to leverage the costs savings of bare bones cloud services like [AWS].

 Ultimately StackStrap is a strategy for utilizing the three greatest automation innovations that have ever been offered to the web development